 As a matter of definition, the Cape Cod bracelet rather defies categorization.
 It is not truly a cuff, nor is it a bangle.
 Really it is a class of bracelet unto its own.
 However, to create the layered look, treat it like a bangle.

-Try pairing a small collection of other metal and wire bracelets.
+Try pairing a small collection of other metal and wire Cape Cod bracelets.
 Your Cape Cod will be the anchor point and the weight behind the look.
 We think a couple of wire bangles would work well.
-Combine the two metal colors shown in your Cape Cod for the greatest affect.
+Combine the two metal colors shown in your Cape Cod for the greatest effect.

 We also think the classic Alex and Ani bracelet would pair well with a Cape Cod style bracelet.

 Again, we advise the utmost of caution with the multi-bracelet effect.
 Too many and it will start to take on a rather juvenile look.
 Too few and it looks unintentional.
 The number of Cape Cod bracelets you elect really comes down to the outfit you are wearing and your personal style choices.

 One layering idea that really works for us is pairing the Cape Cod bracelet with your watch or smartwatch.
 We love the look of adding just that bit of metal underneath your watch.
 Since the bracelet is fitted it is rather easy to stack it below a watch band of almost any style.
 We love the pairing so much!